philipturner/ue5-nanite-macos/README.md

 The push fails because you originally cloned a lightweight snapshot of UE5's repo.
 This made it shallow, preventing new remotes from being added.
 The command below enables pushing to your remote, but may take an hour to download.

-> Skip the rest of this section, unless you want to back up Git commits to the cloud.
+> Skip the rest of this section, unless you want to save custom modifications to the cloud.
 Waiting for a download is not fun and consumes lots of disk space.
 It might have been faster/consumed less disk space to omit `--depth 1` from the original `git clone` command.

 ```
 >>> git fetch --unshallow <username>